rdkcentral/rdk-halif-device_settings/docs/pages/dsHdmiIn_halSpec.md

 5. De-initialized the `HAL` using the function: `dsHdmiInTerm()`

+@todo make state diagrams for the callback events above.

 ### Diagrams

 #### Operational Call Sequence
 @todo state diagram
+@todo add return from the SoC for the callbacks.
 ```mermaid
 %%{ init : { "theme" : "default", "flowchart" : { "curve" : "stepBefore" }}}%%
    sequenceDiagram